Special Report: China's navy breaks out to the high seas

 "The PLAN is a relatively young organization building up their capabilities and certainly not the ‘senior service' in China," says Alessio Patalano, a specialist on the Japanese military at King's College in London.
 "It's important for its leadership and its members to establish their credentials and increase their profile."

-For exercise Maneuver 5, the Chinese navy followed the U.S. practice of embedding journalists.
-Regular television reports from the Type-052 guided missile destroyer Guangzhou showed the 6,500 tonne warship ploughing through heavy seas on route to the exercises.
+For exercise Manoeuvre 5, the Chinese navy followed the U.S. practice of embedding journalists.
+Regular television reports from the Type-052 guided missile destroyer Guangzhou showed the 6,500 ton warship ploughing through heavy seas on route to the exercises.
 Officers and sailors were interviewed at battle stations while they tracked targets and prepared missile launches.

 Tokyo is keeping careful score.
 In its latest Defense White Paper, published in July, the Japanese military charted steadily expanding PLA deployments near Japan since 2008, documenting bigger visiting fleets, more powerful warships and increasingly complex exercises involving helicopters, support vessels and land-based aircraft.